ttiny/apache-git-sync-tool/README.md

 mirroring repositories and not for use with real working copy.

 ##### All you need to do to setup it:
-1. Setup your apache user to access github.
+1. Setup your apache user to access GitHub or BitBucket.
 2. Copy sync.php and config.json into some folder, accessible on your web server where you want to deploy projects.
-Edit configuration and add projects to config.json.
+Edit configuration and add projects to `config.json` (or `./config/local.json`).
 3. Test.
 4. Setup WebHook notifications.